agalend/PaySmartly.Documentation/how-to-run.md

 First ensure that the following local ports are free to use: [9080- 9091]

-Then you should execute the following command: `docker compose up --build`
+Then you should open a cmd, cd to the folder containing docker-compose.yml and execute the following command: `docker compose up --build`

 # 4. DockerHub